jfrog/documentation/jfrog-applications/jfrog-applications/ide/intellij-idea/connect-intellij-idea-to-xray.md

-# Connect IntelliJ IDEA to Xray
+# Connect IDEA to Xray

 ### Connecting to Your JFrog Environment